PelionIoT/mbl-core/cloud-services/mbl-cloud-client/code-checkers-readme.md

 # clang-format description
 https://clang.llvm.org/docs/ClangFormat.html
 - We use clang-format in a code formatter mode, not as a checker.
 The files will be changed according to the provided configuration file.
 The proposed change is always correct.
+## clang-format configuration file
-- A comprehensive explanation about clang-format style configuration file  read here https://www.clangformat.com/.
-We can change clang-format configuration file in orer to support additional style rules.
+- we use clang-format with a configuration file that defines our cpp style.
+See the file `mbl-core/cloud-services/mbl-cloud-client/.clang-format`.
+We can change the clang-format configuration file in order to support additional style rules.
+A comprehensive explanation about clang-format style configuration file read here https://www.clangformat.com/.

 # Prerequisites